aaronbloomfield/ccc/hws/dex/index.md

         - This implies initializing the TokenCC and allowing the DEX to transfer it via `approve()`
 - For your *final* deployment -- meaning what you are going to submit when you turn the assignment in -- do not call either `addLiquidity()` or `removeLiquidity()` yet

-Step 3: You need to register your DEX with the course-wide exchange board website; the URL for this is on the Canvas landing page.
+Step 3: You need to register your DEX with the course-wide exchange board website; the URL for this is in the blockchain explorer's links section.
 To register your DEX, fill out the contract address form at the bottom of that page.
 You will see your DEX values populate one of the table rows -- make sure they are correct.
 Note that the current ETH price is listed at the top of the page.

 #### Exchanges